Godolphin Arabian: Breeding career

 The Godolphin Arabian was the leading sire in Great Britain and Ireland in 1738, 1745 and 1747.

 Originally, this small stallion was considered inferior to the larger European horses of the time and was not meant to be put to stud.
 Instead he was used as 'teaser', a stallion used to gauge the mare's receptiveness.
-This changed when Lady Roxana, a mare brought to the stud specifically to be bred to a stallion called Hobgoblin, rejected her intended mate, and so the Godolphin Arabian was allowed to cover her instead.
+This changed when Hobgoblin refused to cover the mare Roxana, who was then covered by the Godolphin Arabian.

 The result of this mating was Lath, the first of his offspring, who went on to win the Queen's Plate nine times out of nine at the Newmarket races.
 The second colt from this pair was Cade, and the third was Regulus.
 All three were the same gold-touched bay as their sire, with the same small build and high-crested conformation.
 All were exceptionally fast on the track, and went on to sire many foals themselves.
 This was the start of the Godolphin Arabian's prowess as a racing stud, and he spent the rest of his days as the Earl of Godolphin's prize stallion, bred to England's finest mares.

 The American connection began with the filly Selima (born in 1745 out of Shireborn).
 She was purchased by Benjamin Tasker Jr. of the Province of Maryland in Colonial America, carried to the new world, and raced between 1750 and 1753.
 She won the biggest prize of the era, 2,500 pistoles at Gloucester, Virginia which marked "the beginning of the remarkable racing contests between the rival colonies of Maryland and Virginia."
 After this, she became a successful broodmare at the Belair Stud in Collington, Maryland.

 The Godolphin Arabian died on the Gog Magog Hills, Cambridgeshire in 1753, aged around 29.
 The horse's grave in the stable block of Wandlebury House can be visited.
 When he was interred, the occasion was marked with ale and cake.